edeso/duplicity/README-TESTING.md

 ## Running tests on your branch
 The recommended approach is to test duplicity using Docker, to ensure that you are running tests in a known-good environment.
 This also creates additional containers to test backends.
 You can run tests on your branch as follows:

-a.
-Install Docker
+1. Install Docker
-b. cd [BRANCH FOLDER]/testing/docker/
+2. cd [BRANCH FOLDER]/testing/docker/
-c. ./setup.sh to build and to start the containers and open a shell inside your branch folder in duplicity_test.
+3. ./setup.sh to build and to start the containers and open a shell inside your branch folder in duplicity_test.
-d. cd testing/
+4. cd testing/
-e. ./run-tests
+5. ./run-tests
-f.
-When you are finished, exit the Docker container and run ./teardown.sh to delete the containers.
+6. When you are finished, exit the Docker container and run ./teardown.sh to delete the containers.

 Please test your branch using this method and ensure all tests pass before submitting a merge request.